DannyFeliz/apec-inscription-assistant/README.md

 # apec-inscription-assistant
-> Assitant to help you to get more information about a subject while you are doing the inscription.
+> Assistant to help you to get more information about a subject while you are doing the inscription.

 ## Screenshots